Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @section upgrade_intro Introduction

-This document provides technical details on changes made in particular versions of OCCT, and is aimed to help upgrading user applications based on previous versions of OCCT to newer ones.
+This document provides technical details on changes made in particular versions of OCCT.
+It can help to upgrade user applications based on previous versions of OCCT to newer ones.

 @subsection upgrade_intro_precautions Precautions

-Back-up your code before upgrade.
+Back-up your code before the upgrade.
-We strongly recommend using version control system during upgrade process, saving one or several commits for each step of upgrade, until overall result is verified.
+We strongly recommend using version control system during the upgrade process and saving one or several commits at each step of upgrade, until the overall result is verified.
-This will facilitate identification and correction of possible problems that can occur on intermediate steps of upgrade.
+This will facilitate identification and correction of possible problems that can occur at the intermediate steps of upgrade.
-Carefully document each step to be able to repeat it if necessary.
+It is advisable to document each step carefully to be able to repeat it if necessary.

 @subsection upgrade_intro_disclaim Disclaimer

-This document describes known issues that have been encountered in porting of OCCT and some applications, and approaches that helped to resolve these issues in known cases.
+This document describes known issues that have been encountered during porting of OCCT and some applications and approaches that have helped to resolve these issues in known cases.
 It does not pretend to cover all possible migration issues that can appear in your application.
-Please take this document with discretion; apply your expertise and knowledge of your application to ensure correct result.
+Take this document with discretion; apply your expertise and knowledge of your application to ensure the correct result.

-The automatic upgrade tool is provided as-is, without warranty of any kind, and we explicitly disclaim any liability for possible errors that may appear due to use of this tool.
+The automatic upgrade tool is provided as is, without warranty of any kind, and we explicitly disclaim any liability for possible errors that may appear due to use of this tool.
 It is your responsibility to ensure that the changes you made in your code are correct.
-When upgrading your code by automatic script, make sure to carefully review the changes made by it, on each step, before committing them.
+When you upgrade the code by an automatic script, make sure to carefully review the introduced changes at each step before committing them.

 @section upgrade_700 Upgrade to OCCT 7.0.0

 @subsection upgrade_700_persist Removal of legacy persistence

-Legacy persistence for shapes and OCAF data based on Storage_Schema (toolkits TKShapeShcema, TLStdLSchema, TKStdSchema, TKXCAFSchema) has been removed in OCCT 7.0.0.
+Legacy persistence for shapes and OCAF data based on *Storage_Schema* (toolkits *TKShapeShcema, TLStdLSchema, TKStdSchema* and *TKXCAFSchema*) has been removed in OCCT 7.0.0.
-Applications that used these persistence tools for their data need to be updated to use other persistence mechanisms.
+The applications that used these data persistence tools need to be updated to use other persistence mechanisms.

-The existing data files in standard formats can be converted using OCCT 6.9.0 or previous version, as follows.
+The existing data files in standard formats can be converted using OCCT 6.9.0 or a previous version, as follows.

 #### CSFDB files

 Files in CSFDB format (usually with extension .csfdb) contain OCCT shape data that can be converted to BRep format.
 The easiest way to do that is to use ImportExport sample provided with OCCT 6.9.0 (or earlier):

-- Start ImportExport sample
+- Start ImportExport sample;
-- Select File / New
+- Select File / New;
-- Select File / Import / CSFDB... and specify the file to be converted
+- Select File / Import / CSFDB... and specify the file to be converted;
-- Drag mouse with right button pressed across the view to select all shapes by rectangle
+- Drag the mouse with the right button pressed across the view to select all shapes by the rectangle;
-- Select File / Export / BREP... and specify location and name for the resulting file
+- Select File / Export / BREP... and specify the location and name for the resulting file

 #### OCAF and XCAF documents

-Files containing OCAF data saved in old format usually have extensions .std or .sgd or .dxc (XDE documents).
+Files containing OCAF data saved in the old format usually have extensions <i>.std, .sgd</i> or <i>.dxc</i> (XDE documents).
 These files can be converted to XML or binary OCAF formats using DRAW Test Harness commands available in OCCT 6.9.0 or earlier.

 For that, start *DRAWEXE* and perform the following commands:

-  * for the conversion of the "*.std" and "*.sgd" file formats to the binary format "*.cbf" (Created document should be in **BinOcaf** format instead of **MDTV-Standard**):
+  * To convert <i>*.std</i> and <i>*.sgd</i> file formats to binary format <i>*.cbf</i> (The created document should be in *BinOcaf* format instead of *MDTV-Standard*):

   @code
   Draw[]> pload ALL